RicardoCavalheiro123/ldts-project-assignment-g1303-1/docs/README.md

 - **Problem in Context :** One problem we knew from the start we had to deal with was the different methods we had to create to draw each class of the game(Ex: Hero, Robot, Blocks, Bomb).

 - **Factory Method :** So we have applied the **Factory Method** pattern. **Element** is an abstract class that has an abstract **draw** method which is overridden by the Hero and Robot classes; that way when you are drawing the board it knows how to draw each class.
-We also did the same thing for the Concrete Blocks, Destructable Blocks and Bomb.
+We also did the same thing for the Concrete Blocks, Destructible Blocks and Bomb.

 - **Implementation :** Element is an abstract class which is responsible for creating the moving elements of the board but only the subclasses know how to draw themselves.